SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 The player controller will then emit notifications when segments are being played and skip over blocked ones.

-On iOS, you can display segments using dedicated built-in overlay classes you can drop onto your view controller layout and bind to your media player controller:
+On iOS, you can display segments using the dedicated built-in `SRGTimelineView` overlay class by drpping an instance onto your view controller layout and bind it to your media player controller.

-* `SRGTimelineView`: A horizontal list of cells displaying segments, used like a collection view.

-Both provide a `-reloadData` method to reload segments from the associated media player controller.
-Please refer to their respective header documentation to learn about the delegate protocols you need to implement to respond to reload requests.

 On tvOS, you should use `SRGMediaPlayerViewController`, which provides the standard top information panel from which sequences can be accessed.
 To populate this panel, return navigation markers by implementing the corresponding `SRGMediaPlayerViewControllerDelegate` protocol methods.